fiberopticnow/fiberopticnow.github.io/_posts/2015-06-03-brainstorming.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">There’s a major brainstorming session underway at M A C K E E N E. <a href="https://twitter.com/hashtag/WorkspaceWednesday?src=hash">#WorkspaceWednesday</a> photo via <a href="https://twitter.com/MACKEENE_">@MACKEENE_</a> <a href="http://t.co/4hgfNeuRMJ">pic.twitter.com/4hgfNeuRMJ</a></p>&mdash; PANTONE (@pantone) <a href="https://twitter.com/pantone/status/598516952278118401">May 13, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 Sometimes brainstorming can be messy and that's ok.
-In the image above, you can see that this designer has spread out tons of Pantone colors to aid in his creative process.
-If your brainstorming session gets messy, that's fine---just remember to clean up your mess.
+In the image above, the designer has spread out tons of Pantone colors to aid in his creative process.
+If your brainstorming session gets messy, that's fine---just remember to clean up afterwards.
 <br>

 ##How to select your best ideas from your brainstorm

 During the brainstorm you weren't judging the ideas, right?
 Well, now it's time to let all of that judgment out.
-After an effective brainstorm you will have tons of ideas---some of them will inevitably be more interesting than others.
+After an effective brainstorm you will have tons of ideas and some of them will inevitably be more interesting than others.
 Now, you'll need to discuss your ideas with your team.
 Here are some guidelines to facilitate that process:

 <ol>
 	<li> Explain your ideas succinctly and in an easily digestible manner.
 It's important for your team to understand your concepts </li>
 	<li> Listen attentively to others.
 It's important for you to understand your teammates' ideas, too! </li>
 	<li> Speak in turn.
 Don't interrupt others when they're explaining their ideas.
-The same applies vice/vera.
+The same applies vice vera.
 If someone interrupts you, politely let them know that you're not finished and continue.</li>
 	<li>

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Brainstorming character traits with <a href="https://twitter.com/ChichesterFYT">@ChichesterFYT</a> puppeteers for the animals in <a href="https://twitter.com/hashtag/RunningWild?src=hash">#RunningWild</a> <a href="https://twitter.com/ChichesterFT">@ChichesterFT</a> <a href="http://t.co/O7eimRIcOF">pic.twitter.com/O7eimRIcOF</a></p>&mdash; Gyre &amp; Gimble (@GyrAndGmbl) <a href="https://twitter.com/GyrAndGmbl/status/602891693139095552">May 25, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>